Ira Nelson Hollis

-Ira Nelson Hollis (March 7, 1856 – August 25, 1930) was an American mechanical engineer at the US Navy, Professor of engineering at Harvard University, and president of Worcester Polytechnic Institute.
-He served as president of the American Society of Mechanical Engineers in the year 1917-18.
+Ira Nelson Hollis (March 7, 1856 – August 25, 1930) was an American mechanical engineer for the U.S. Navy, Professor of engineering at Harvard University, and 5th president of Worcester Polytechnic Institute.
+He served as president of the American Society of Mechanical Engineers in the years 1917–18.

 Biography

 Youth, education and early naval career

-Hollis was born at Mooresville, Indiana as son of Ephriam Joseph Hollis, captain in the 59th Indiana Infantry Regiment, and Mary Kearns Hollis, a farmer's daughter.
+Hollis was born at Mooresville, Indiana as son of Ephriam Joseph Hollis, captain in the 59th Indiana Infantry Regiment, and Mary Kearns Hollis.
 He was raised in Louisville, where he attended the local high school.
 After graduation he was an apprentice in a machine shop and later a clerk with a railroad and a cotton commission house.

 In 1874 Hollis was admitted to the Naval Academy in Annapolis, now United States Naval Academy, at the age of eighteen at the head of the list.
 He graduated with honors as Cadet-Engineer in 1878 as top of his class.

 After graduation Hollis served in the Navy for fifteen years at sea and on shore.
 The first three years he spend on the USS Quinnebaug, cruising the North Sea, Mediterranean, and coast of Africa.
-Subsequently he was Professor of Marine Engineer at Union College in Schenectady, New York, advisor in the Squadron of Evolution, supervisor at Union Iron Works, back at sea in charge of machinery of a vessel on the China Station, and lecturer at the Naval War College at Newport.
+Subsequently, he was Professor of Marine Engineer at Union College in Schenectady, New York, advisor in the Squadron of Evolution, supervisor at Union Iron Works, back at sea in charge of machinery of a vessel on the China Station, and lecturer at the Naval War College at Newport, Rhode Island.

 Later career

-After resigning from the Navy, from 1893 to 1913 Hollis was Professor engineering at the Harvard University, at the Lawrence Scientific School, nowadays Harvard John A. Paulson School of Engineering and Applied Sciences.
-From 1913 to 1925 he served as President of the Worcester Polytechnic Institute.
+After resigning from the Navy, from 1893 to 1913 Hollis was Professor of engineering at Harvard University, at the Lawrence Scientific School.
+From 1913 to 1925 he served as President of Worcester Polytechnic Institute.